Understanding Canadian REITs

-A Real Estate Investment Trust (REIT) is a company that invests in property through purchasing real estate.
+A Real Estate Investment Trust (REIT) is a company that invests in property by purchasing real estate.
 REITs are alternative assets, uncorrelated to investments like bonds or precious metals.

 Knowing how REITs work is an important part of understanding proper asset allocation and building wealth.
 They can be a good way to diversify a portfolio, but we will explore the downsides as well.